MapsPeople/docs/src/content/map/simple-map-app.md

 The **Simple Map App** is a plug-and-play solution for you to have a simple integration of a map, containing a basic search and directions functionality, in your existing app.
 While you can work on implementing your own solution using the documentation found [here]({{site.url}}/content/map/), if you just need a simple solution with no further customisation required, this should fulfil your needs.

 The solution is pre-made, and simply needs integration into your existing app.
-Please note, that this solution is not intended to be customised.
-If you need additional features, or wish to customise the layout, please create your own implementation.
-MapsPeople will not support changes to this single-page app.
+However, MapsPeople will not support changes to this single-page app.
+If you wish further features, we suggest creating your own implementation, or modifying this one.

 ## Android

-First, you need to download or clone the pre-made feature from GitHub, found [here](*INSERT ANDROID REPO LINK HERE*).
+First, you need to download or clone the pre-made project from GitHub, found [here](*INSERT ANDROID REPO LINK HERE*).

 > NOTE: This Fragment was designed to be displayed in Portrait Mode.
 While it will work in Landscape Mode, some UI elements may look distorted or out-of-place.